Chadkendu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is the 17th task shell i/o
+This is the 18th task shell i/o